 - Green tea — Drink it, because Suzhou’s green teas are famously some of the best in the world.
 For the curious, there is a green tea rabbit hole to fall into here; growing, picking, preparing, steeping, and tasting all draw expertise and innovation equatable to what’s seen in wine, coffee and beer, for example.
 You can dive into that rabbit hole through conversation at a teahouse, or right at the source (like Biluochun Tea Plantation).

 “Stinky tofu.”
-It is abundant in Suzhou, and its aroma—which plumes in the narrow Suzhou streets—made me want to suffocate myself.
+It is abundant in Suzhou, and its aroma—which plumes in the narrow Suzhou streets—is unpleasant to say the least.

 It is a smell that I am happy to miss back home in New York.
 It is intoxicating in the way that “intoxicating” is used by pathologists, which is to mean “to poison.”
 And why wouldn’t it poison us?
 Stinky tofu is regular, soy-based tofu bathed in brine to fermentation (in mass-produced stinky tofu, the fermentation is sometimes imitated).
 Each brine is unique to its maker, but some of the finest batches of stinky tofu sit for months in fermenting milk twisted with notes of vegetables, meat, shellfish, and on.
 Legend holds that Chinese affinity for the snack dates back to the Qing Dynasty (1644-1912), but times do not always change: In 2016, the people of China, Taiwan and Hong Kong (at least) are still buying, selling and defending stinky tofu.
 Confronted with this reality in Suzhou, I did none of the three.